Nimitsonani/AI-Diet-Assistant-FastAPI/README.md

 # AI Diet Assistant - FastAPI

-An AI-powered diet planning web application built using FastAPI.
+This is a diet planning web application built with FastAPI.

+The user interacts through a chat-style interface.
-The application collects user health and lifestyle information, generates a personalized diet plan using a Large Language Model API, and creates a structured downloadable PDF report.
+The system collects health and lifestyle details step-by-step, generates a structured diet plan using an LLM, and exports the final result as a downloadable PDF.

 ---

+## What This Project Does

+The application works like a guided consultation.

+Instead of asking everything at once, it collects information gradually:

+- Age
+- Weight
+- Height
+- Activity level
+- Dietary goals
+- Food preferences

+Once all required inputs are collected and confirmed, the data is sent to a Large Language Model.

+The model generates a structured diet plan in JSON format.
+That structured output is then rendered into HTML and converted into a PDF file.

+So the system combines:

+- Conversational data collection
+- Structured LLM output
+- Server-side HTML rendering
+- PDF generation

+---

-## Chat Page
+## Chat Interface

 [![Chat Page](https://github.com/user-attachments/assets/4b19c0ad-0c82-4444-a881-ba2eb7cbe385)](https://github.com/user-attachments/assets/4b19c0ad-0c82-4444-a881-ba2eb7cbe385)

 ---

-## Features

-- Interactive chat-based diet consultation
-- Collects user data step-by-step (age, weight, goals, activity level, etc.)
-- Generates personalized diet plans using an LLM API
-- Exports the final plan as a structured PDF
+## How It Works Internally

+1. The user interacts with the chat UI.
+2. The backend stores responses progressively.
+3. Once all required inputs are gathered, the system constructs a structured prompt.
+4. The LLM returns a JSON-based diet plan.
+5. The JSON is injected into a Jinja2 HTML template.
+6. The HTML is converted into a PDF using `pdfkit` (wkhtmltopdf).
+7. The generated PDF is saved and made available for download.

+The LLM is used only for generating the plan content.
+Formatting and PDF generation are handled server-side.

 ---